cmk/rings/README.md

 It's a well-known theorem in semigroup theory that a non-trivial monoid cannot be both canonically _ordered_ (not just pre-ordered) and also have inverses (i.e. be a group).
 To see this it suffices to observe that if every element as an additive inverse then the order relation collapses to the trivial order and the resulting monoid consists only of ε.

-Extending this result to semirings, we have that the family of semiring structures can be naturally subdivided into two disjoint sub-families depending on whether the addition operation satisfies unit of the following two properties:
+Extending this result to semirings, we have that the family of semiring structures can be naturally subdivided into two disjoint sub-families depending on whether the addition operation satisfies sunit of the following two properties:

 - Addition endows the set R with a group structure;
 - Addition endows the set R with a canonically ordered monoid structure.